Upinel/localhost.direct/README.md

 ## Usage:
 ### For non-SSL user

-localhost.direct with work directly without any setting, this FQDN function exactly the same as your traditional localhost also but with subdomain.localhost.direct support natively.
+localhost.direct with work directly without any setting, this FQDN function exactly the same as your traditional localhost  but with subdomain.localhost.direct support natively.

-###  For user would like to account their localhost development environment with HTTPS (SSL)
+###  For user would like to use HTTPS (SSL) in their localhost development environment

 Simply download or clone the key and crt file and deploy to your local development web server, you will soon enjoy the SSL development environment!